ChangWynn/CV/README.md

 - **Empire Casino** - *London, UK*
 - **Aspers Casino** - *Newcastle, UK*

-    - Conducted casino games including Roulette and BlackJack performing quick and accurate payouts, ensuring an optimal game pace and smooth operations of the casino business.
+    - Conducted casino games including Roulette and BlackJack performing quick and accurate payouts, ensuring an optimal game pace and customer satisfaction.
-    - Collaborated with the inspector through clear commentaries and communicated relevant gaming activities, ensuring a transparent and secure gaming environment.
+    - Collaborated with the inspector through clear commentaries and communicating relevant gaming activities, ensuring a transparent and secure gaming environments.

 ###### 2012-2015
 ### Store Manager
 - **Tel and Com**  - *Troyes, France*

     - Oversaw daily operations of the store, including inventory management and staff supervision, ensuring seamless business operation.
-    - Planned and implemented effective sales strategies, leading to the achievement of sales targets and increased profitability.
+    - Planned and implemented effective sales strategies, ensuring achievement of sales targets and increased profitability.
     - Provided guidance, training, and performance evaluations for a team of sales associates, contributing to their high-performance levels and overall success of the business.

 ###### 2010-2012